Buying A New Construction Home: What To Know

-The best thing about using a real estate agent when buying a new construction home is you don’t pay for their services – the builder pays.
+The biggest advantage of using a real estate agent when buying a new construction home is you don’t pay for their services – the builder pays.
 Builders pay the real estate agent commission as a part of their regular costs of building homes.

 Other Costs To Factor Into Your Budget

-When you build a brand-new home, you’ll have other expenses to consider.
-Factor these expenses into your budget to ensure you are prepared:
+When building a brand-new home, you’ll have other expenses to consider.
+Factor these into your budget to ensure you’re prepared:

 The Bottom Line

-Buying a new construction home can be one of the most exciting purchases you make.
-The ability to customize a home exactly how you want or at least choose some of the customizations to make it your own makes homeownership even more special.
+Buying a new construction home can be one of the most exciting purchases you will ever make.
+The ability to customize a home exactly how you want or at least choose some of the customizations makes homeownership even more special.

-If you’re thinking about building a new home, today is the perfect time.
-Get started today on the home buying process, and soon enough, you’ll be in your own custom home too.
+If you’re thinking about building a new home, now is the perfect time.
+Start your mortgage application today with Rocket Mortgage and soon enough maybe you’ll be in your own custom home, too.